shermanleejm/IS213_G7T2/README.txt

     pip install flask_cors
     pip install pika

-1. Run your RabbitMQ server
+1. Run your RabbitMQ server and docker

 2. Retrieve the docker images for user and namecard: docker pull shermanlee/user:1.0.0